sirris-be/trustgenai/Multimodal starter kit/README.md

     - Google API (`GOOGLE_API_KEY`) for Gemini Robotics ER usage
     - Azure OpenAI (`AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_ENDPOINT`) for agent/model and embedding flows

+> [!NOTE]
+> The current demonstrator is designed for Linux hosts with a connected camera.
+If you are using Windows or MacOS, you may need to run the camera MCP service on a separate Linux host and point the agent to that endpoint or directly run the camera MCP service on the host device.

 ## Configuration

 1. Create your environment file from the template: